On The Wire

 On June 28, the Biden administration released the Final Supplemental Impact Statement (FSEIS) Record of Decision (ROD) for the proposed Ambler Road.
 In this document, they finalized their work in the Environmental Impact Statement and selected a “No Action Alternative.”
 This effectively denied the permit and demonstrates that both President Biden and Secretary of the Interior Deb Haaland listened to Indigenous voices and people across the country who spoke up in support of the Brooks Range.
 More than 135,000 Americans—dozens of communities, nonprofits, and companies, more than 82% testimony at hearings in Alaska, and 88 individual Tribal governments across the region—supported this in the recent comment period (during which Audubon generated 34,990 comments urging the BLM to prevent the construction of Ambler Road by choosing the No Action Alternative in its Supplemental Environmental Impact Statement).

 “The announcement is consequential and demonstrates that the Biden administration follows Western science and Traditional Ecological Knowledge to make informed decisions about truly irreplaceable places.
-The wild and fully intact ecosystem of the proposed Ambler Road corridor is of both local and hemispheric importance as the lands and waters of this region support important subsistence resources like the Western Arctic Caribou Herd and nesting habitat for birds that migrate to distant places like Peru and Colombia,” says David Kraus, Vice President for the Alaska program of National Audubon Society.
+The wild and fully intact ecosystem of the proposed Ambler Road corridor is of both local and hemispheric importance as the lands and waters of this region support important subsistence resources like the Western Arctic Caribou Herd and nesting habitat for birds that migrate to distant places like Peru and Colombia,” says David Krause, Vice President for the Alaska program of National Audubon Society.
 “The cumulative effects of roads and mining are enormous.
 The proposed Ambler Road would have fundamentally compromised the ecological and cultural values of the region.”

 The Ambler Access Project would have been a private, industrial corridor that would connect Dalton Highway to multiple planned open-pit copper mines.
 It would cut through Native corporation, BLM, and state lands, plus 26 miles of the Gates of the Arctic National Park.
 This part of Alaska—the Brooks Range, Gates of the Arctic National Park, and the surrounding region—is home to the Western Arctic Caribou Herd and the Kobuk and Koyukuk river fisheries.
 These are two critical food sources for the surrounding Indigenous and rural communities.
 The way of life for 66 Alaska Native villages would have been directly impacted by the road and upstream open-pit mining activities.